Tactical athlete in an Army shirt returning to barbell training after injury, soldiers training in the background

 Should I use pain as my guide for return to training?

 Use pain as a ceiling, not as the only guide.
 No training activity should produce pain beyond a one to two out of ten during the activity, and no activity should produce increased pain or swelling in the twelve hours following it.
 These are necessary conditions for continuing graduated loading.
-They are not sufficient conditions for returning to full training , tissue healing timeline matters independent of pain.
+They are not sufficient conditions for returning to full training: the tissue healing timeline matters independent of pain, and for ligament in particular the tissue may be permanently weaker than it was regardless of how it feels.

 What's the most common post-injury return mistake in tactical athletes?